misterbl/CV/README.md

 #### Projects
+- Ensemble, a platform for music collaboration.
+  * Team of 5
+  * 7 days
+  * Technologies used: Ruby, Rails, Html, Css, Bootstrap, Javascript You can have a look at Ensemble here: http://ensemble-app.herokuapp.com

 * Haysta:k, a chrome extension that helps developers (and the general public) find answer to PAQs.
   * Team of 6
   * 5 days